ryan57bh/cc-pharmacy/README.md

 ## Input processing

-This program utilize the embedded dictionary class in Python.
-Given that the end-goal is to create a list summarizing each drug name, I design the dictionary with each drug name as the key and a list as its values.
+This program utilizes the embedded dictionary class in Python.
+To create a list summarizing each drug's information, I design the dictionary with drug names as the **key** and a list as its **values**.
 It achieves the tidiness of the data structure, when each drug name only has one entry for look-up.
-The list of value contains the total number of unique patients as its first element and the sum of total cost as its second element.
+The list of value contains the **total number of unique patients** as its **first** element and the **total cost** as its **second** element.

-In order count the number of unique patients with the prescription of each drug, I will first create a separate dictionary with drug name as its key and a list of patients names as its value.
+In order to count the number of unique patients prescribed for each drug, I create a separate dictionary with drug name as its key and a list of patients names as its value.
 Then, after converting the list to a set and calculate its size, I create a dictionary with the number of unique patients.

-Similarly, exploiting the attributes of dictionary, I create another one with sum of total cost of each drug.
-Since two dictionaries share the exactly same keys, I can merge them to get the final dictionary as planned.
+Similarly, exploiting the attributes of dictionary, I create another one for the total cost of each drug.
+Since two dictionaries share the exactly same key, I can merge them to get the final dictionary as planned.

 ## Sorting

-To present all the drugs first sorted in descending order by cost and in ascending order by name, I leverage ``sorted`` function based on the dictionary value, specifically the second number of in the value of each dictionary value.
-It is the total cost of each drug.
-I specify the sorting as descending, while Python sorts the drug name in an ascending order alphabetically by default.
+To present all the drugs sorted in a descending order by cost first and in an ascending order by name second, I leverage ``sorted`` function based on the dictionary value.
+I specify the cost sorting as descending, while Python sorts the drug name among those with the same cost in an ascending order alphabetically by default.

 # Repo directory structure